-The main form of disqualification of an expert witness is dismissal due to conflict of interest.
+The main form of disqualification used for an expert witness is conflict of interest.

 - Attorney from the opposing side has communicated with the expert witness

 - Expert accepts an offer from an attorney who was on the opposing side in a different case

 - Attorney contacts an expert who testified for the attorney from the opposing side